yassouali/fast.ai_notes/cutting_edge_DL/lecture9.md

 <p align="center"> <img src="../figures/results_Fl.png" width="500"> </p>

-### Non Maximum Suppression
+###  2.11. <a name='NonMaximumSuppression'></a>Non Maximum Suppression

-And now the last step, is to reduce the number of detected object to only one for a given object in the image, this is done using Non Maximum Suppression, we go through the predicted objects, take the object with the heighes confidence score, and then supress all the other predicted object of the same class, that have an IoU > 0.5 with the one with the heighest score. this way we can end up with only one box of each ground truth object.
+And now the last step, is to reduce the number of detected objects to only one for a given object in the image, this is done using Non Maximum Suppression, we go through the predicted objects, take the object with the heighes confidence score, and then supress all the other predicted object of the same class, that have an IoU > 0.5 with the one with the heighest score. this way we can end up with only one box of each ground truth object.